joealcorn/laboratory/docs/index.rst

 Laboratory
 ==========

-A Python library for carefully refactoring critical paths with support for Python 2.7, 3.3+
+A Python library for carefully refactoring critical paths with support for Python 2.7 & 3.3+

-Laboratory helps us refactor important code paths with confidence by conducting experiments and verifying the results.
+Laboratory helps us refactor important code paths with confidence.
+By conducting experiments and verifying their results, we can not only see if our unproven code is misbehaving, we have established a feedback loop that we can use to guide us towards the correct behaviour.

 .. note:: These docs are a work in progress.
 More complete documentation can be found on the
           `project's github page <https://github.com/joealcorn/laboratory>`_

 .. toctree::
    :maxdepth: 2